Intelligent-Systems-MSc/Music-genre-classification/README.md

 The time-frequency model tries to combine both the time and the frequency models.
 It is a convolutional neural network with a fixed architecture inspired by the [Musically Motivated Convolutional Neural Networks](http://jordipons.me/media/CBMI16.pdf).

 We use the time and frequency models to extract the features from the spectrogram separately and then we combine to be input of a feed forward neural network of 200 neurons.

+### VGG16 transfer Learning Model

+The model is built on the ground of the well known VGG16 model, pre-trained on ImageNet dataset.
+We set the last 8 layers of VGG16 model to be re-trained, and add 3 fully connected Layers to enlarge the classification Block.

+### VGG16 + SVM Model
+We take the previous VGG16 transfer learning architecture as feature extractor, and replace the last Sofrmax output layer with an SVM Classifier.

+### 2Layers CNN Model
+The model contains 2 CNN Layers, a flatten layer and 2 Fully connected layers before the output softmax Layer.
+It resembles to the Black box model but considers deeper convolutions in time and frequencies, with a more sophisticated classification block.

+### 3Layers CNN Model
+Very similar to the 2Layers CNN Model.
+It only adds an extra convolutional layer to deepen the extracted features.

+## Notebooks demonstration

+In the folder "models_tqdm_notebooks", You find for every visual representation (spectrogram), a notebook that allows to test the different approaches proposed, mainly:  VGG16 transfer learning, VGG16+SVM, 2layers and 3 Layers CNN architectures.
+Moreover, for Mel-spectrogram, you find tested time, frequency, time/frequency models.

+All models in this folder use datasets generated with tqdm library and not ImageGenerator.
+The difference between the two is negligeable, however the structure of the code may differ in certain parts.

+Due to the high numbers of carried out tests and the very limited storage space on git, drive links of used datasets and results are available in the file "models_tqdm_notebooks/readme.md".